 We seek to establish risk management and internal control systems consisting of an organizational framework, policies, procedures and risk management methods that are appropriate for our business operations, and seek to continue to improve these systems.
 For details, see "Business - Risk Management and Internal Control."
-However, due to the inherent limitations in the design and implementation of risk management and internal control systems, we cannot assure that our risk management and internal control systems will be able to identify, prevent and manage all risks.
+However, due to the inherent limitations in the design and implementation of risk management and internal control systems will be able to identify, prevent and manage all risks.
 Our internal procedures are designed to monitor our operations and ensure their overall compliance.
 However, our internal control procedures may be unable to identify all non-compliance incidents in a timely manner or at all.
 It is not always possible to timely detect and prevent fraud and other misconduct committed by our employees or third parties, and the precautions we take to prevent and detect such activities may not be effective.